pisinger/pisinger.github.io/_posts/2025-07-03-how-kubelet-uses-http-watch.md

 When the watch request is made, the API server keeps the connection open and sends a stream of events.
 Each event includes the type of change (ADDED, MODIFIED, DELETED) and the resource object that was changed.
 This allows kubelet to react to changes in real-time.
 For example, if a new pod is scheduled to the node, kubelet will receive an ADDED event with the details of the new pod to then spin it up.

-💡To get a even clearer picture, let's give it a try with `kubectl` as you as a user can do the same by using `watch` to subscribe to changes like kubelet does.
+>💡To get a even clearer picture, let's give it a try with `kubectl` as you as a user can do the same by using `watch` to subscribe to changes like kubelet does 😊.
+{: .prompt-tip}

 For example, if you want to watch all pods in specific namespace, you can run the below - this will also show you the events such as ADDED, MODIFIED, and DELETED in real-time.
-To feel more like kubelet, go for the second command 😊
+To feel more like kubelet, go for the second command:

 ```shell
 kubectl get pods -n test --watch --output-watch-events